Skip to main content

 The SKILL.md file contains markdown-formatted instructions that the agent follows when the skill is active.
 This follows the Agent Skills specification.

-Place skill folders inside project-skills/ at your repo root.
+Place skill folders inside skills/ at your repo root.
 These have the highest priority and override any same-named skills from external repos.

 Then run the install-agent-skills command to symlink them into the target directories: